Make Existing PowerPoints Accessible

 How to fix it

-Missing audio or video subtitles will appear under Warnings in the Accessibility Inspection Results.
-While it is essential videos be captioned and audio have a text transcript, this result is categorized as a warning because PowerPoint cannot determine if a video has no sound and therefore does not require captions or if an audio file has a transcript included later in the presentation or in a linked secondary document.
+Missing audio or video subtitles will appear under Media and Illustrations in the Accessibility Assistant pane.
+While it is essential videos be captioned and audio have a text transcript, this result is considered a warning because PowerPoint cannot determine if a video has no sound and therefore does not require captions or if an audio file has a transcript included later in the presentation or in a linked secondary document.
 Additionally, PowerPoint does not have the capability to check if an embedded video from YouTube or OneDrive has captions.
-The Missing audio or video subtitles warning is a reminder to check media for captions and transcripts.
+Missing audio or video subtitles is a reminder to check media for captions and transcripts.

 For inserted videos (added via Insert > Video > This Device…) and audio files you must attach a caption file in .VTT format.
-To do so:
+As a shortcut, select the Missing audio or video subtitles button to add a caption file.

 For audio files, consider adding the transcript to a later slide or as an additional document distributed alongside the presentation file.
 Make a note adjacent to the audio recording indicating where the transcript is available.